 When it becomes apparent that there is potential for a contract to buckle and falter, contracting parties are most often best served by pre-emptively addressing the potential areas of contention in order to minimise the impact and disruption.
 Taking pre-emptive action and seeking advice at the earliest stage possible from in-house teams, legal and/or commercial experts with a deep working knowledge of the industry will help parties plan for and navigate the challenges and set them on a path to obtaining the best possible results for their stakeholders.
 So maybe now is a good time to shift gear, look at your contracts in more detail, and put a plan in place to negotiate any required changes to them, helping to ensure your relationships continue to remain strong now and in the future.

-Matt is a director in Deloitte Forensic’s Disputes and Investigations team and a highly experienced dispute resolution practitioner.
+Matt is a senior director in Deloitte Forensic’s Disputes and Investigations team and a highly experienced dispute resolution practitioner.
 He has a particular focus on the Energy & Resources and Industrials sectors and leads Deloitte Forensic’s Energy & Resources disputes practice in the UK, bringing together a breadth of disputes, valuation, industry, economic and modelling expertise.
 During a forensic career spanning more than 20 years, Matt has advised clients, and their legal advisers, in a multitude of matters including commercial, investment, contractual and transactional disputes across a wide range of industries and sectors.
 He has amassed wide-ranging experience of litigation, arbitration, determination and mediation processes.
 In particular, Matt has been instructed as an expert in commercial arbitrations as well as English litigation and has testifying experience.